Princess Anne Charlotte of Lorraine: Abbess of Remiremont

 By the marriage of her sister to the King of Sardinia, Anne Charlotte was aged 23.
 All proposals of marriage being either ignored or declined, Anne Charlotte was made the Abbess of the prestigious Remiremont Abbey on 10 May 1738.
 Remiremont had previously been the "property" of her older sister Élisabeth Charlotte (who died before Anne Charlotte was born) who was the titular abbess of the prestigious abbey which had many connections with the House of Lorraine.

 Her new title caused irritation between certain sovereign princes because this abbey, composed solely of ladies of high nobility and of which the temporal domain included a big number of towns, answered only to authority of the pope.

 Later on, Anne Charlotte decided to build a sumptuous abbey palace.

 Vienna

 In 1744 the Dowager Duchess of Lorraine, Princess of Commercy died aged 68.
 After her mother's death, she went to Vienna.
-She attended the Imperial family in Frankfurt and witnessed the coronation of François as Emperor on 4 October 1745, feast day of Saint Francis.
+She attended the Imperial family in Frankfurt and witnessed the coronation of Francis as Emperor on 4 October 1745, feast day of Saint Francis.
 The Abbess was given apartments at the vast Schönbrunn Palace.